Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 What Are the Most Common Hockey Skate Fitting Mistakes?

 Hockey skate fitting mistakes usually stem from trying to "buy for growth," incorrect lacing, or ignoring heel lock, all of which reduce ankle support and edge control.
 Poorly fitting skates change how a young player positions their ankles and knees, which quickly affects balance, stride mechanics, and confidence on the ice.
+Read our complete Skate Fit Guide for detailed sizing charts.

 The immediate value of fixing skate fit: improved stability, fewer blisters, and better power transfer to the ice, which accelerates learning.